Thomasville man and woman facing death by distribution charges following overdose

 THOMASVILLE, N.C. — Two people have been indicted in the overdose death of a Thomasville man.

-Back on December 14, 2019, Thomasville police went looking for Toby Linthicum, 37, and his juvenile daughter.
-They were able to find his daughter safer and unharmed.
-However, they found Linthicum dead inside of his car on Etta lane.
+Back on December 14, 2019, Thomasville police went looking for Toby Linthicum, 37, and his young daughter.
+They were able to find his daughter safe and unharmed.
+However, they found Linthicum dead inside of his car on Etta Lane.

 The State Medical Examiner's Office inspected the body and the Davidson County Sheriff's Office began investigating.
-Investigators say his body was moved after he had died.
+Investigators said Linthicum's body was moved after he had died.

 Deputies later arrested Tessa Rae McCormick and Kevin Bernard Ross II.
 McCormick was initially charged with felony concealment of death and several drug-selling charges.
 Ross was initially charged with Felony Concealment of Death.